 Organised at regional venues across the UK, this tried and tested format has proved really successful.

 Kamageo usually participates in these shows, as they offer good value for money.
-The shows vary between 8-20 exhibitors (predominantly representation agencies, not owners), dependant upon the venue and whilst there is a noticeable South African bias, products from across the continent are present.
+The single-day shows vary between 8-20 exhibitors (predominantly representation agencies, not owners), dependant upon the venue and whilst there is a noticeable South African bias, products from across the continent are present.

-The event is organised by Talking Stick Marketing on behalf of ATTA.
+The event was organised by Talking Stick Marketing on behalf of ATTA.
 2018's event had mixed reviews, whilst lessons appeared to have been learnt in 2019.
 Positives included "a real buzz", great networking opportunities and the high number of exhibitors, but negatives included cramped conditions and a lack of quality buyers.
 In hindsight, maybe 100+ exhibitors is too many?

 Kamageo's very-own Safari Roadshows visit Manchester, Cirencester and Central London for a series of events.
 Each of the events comprises of pre-arranged meetings with two separate country-specific sessions eg Zambia and Zimbabwe.
 A maximum of just ten high-quality exhibitors from each country meets with ten UK Africa specialist tour operators in each of the venues, on a round robin basis.